The Best Pineapple Upside Down Cake RecipeApril 23, 2012 • By Tara Ziegmont

 - Preheat oven to 350.

-- Over low heat, melt butter in a very large skillet (at least 10″).
+- Over low heat, melt butter in a 12" oven safe skillet.
 Stir in brown sugar until blended.
 Remove from heat.

-- Drain pineapple over a bowl.
-Save the juice for later on.
+- Drain pineapple over a bowl, saving the juice for later on.
 Arrange the pineapple in an even layer over the butter and brown sugar mixture.
 Sprinkle maraschino cherries over top of the pineapple and chopped nuts over top of the cherries.

 - In a large bowl, whisk together cake mix, pineapple juice, eggs, and oil until smooth and well blended.
 Pour over the layers in the skillet.